MichaelMarkovsky/You2beMP3/README.md

 - Lightweight and minimal dependencies.

 ## Overview
-The app performs reverse engineering of an obfuscated JavaScript file that is loaded during the site’s initial request.
+The app performs a decoding of an obfuscated JavaScript file that is loaded during the site’s initial request.
 This script is responsible for generating a critical cookie, which is Base64-encoded and obscured through deliberate code obfuscation.
 The cookie must be extracted and decoded to proceed.

 The conversion process involves three main HTTP requests: